pieces-app/plugin_sublime/README.md

 - Download the [package control](https://packagecontrol.io/installation)
 - Open your command palette.
 You can use the shortcut key combination `Ctrl+Shift+P` on Windows and `Cmd+Shift+P` on OSX.
-- search for `Package Control: Install Package`
+- Search for `Package Control: Install Package`
-- Search for Pieces and select it
+- Search for Pieces and select it.
 > IMPORTANT: When you first download the package, it will download and install some required dependencies.
 As a result, you might need to restart Sublime after installing.

 ### Pre-releases: